iman01/IsaacROS/README.md

 3. The frontend application show a live preview of the set direction of the wheels.
 4. Gamepads are supported as an input device for the controller.
 5. Analogue speed input dependent on the average of two gamepad trigger values.
+6. Dataset generation for AI training and testing.

 ## Support